Check your home office set-up

 Stay in touch

 When it’s just you at your desk, it’s easy to feel a little isolated and disconnected without the social aspect of the workplace.
 So those (now) virtual meetings?
 Be present and participate.
 That question you have for your colleague?
 Why not pick up the phone and chat?
 Your work buddy who you always have a laugh with?
-Stay in touch virtually.
+Check in with them virtually.

 Maintain regular hours